EBISPOT/ontology_editor_training/wine_ontology_exercises.md

    * wines that are made from Nebbiolo verietal grapes
    * wines from Piedmont

-* Given that 'Chardonnay wine' is a generic names for wines made from Chardonnay (varietal) grapes.
-Add a term for Chardonnay (wine) with an appropriate logical definition.
+* Given that 'Chardonnay wine' is a generic names for wines made from Chardonnay (varietal) grapes, add a term for Chardonnay (wine) with an appropriate logical definition.
 What does the reasoner classify as Chardonay?
 * View the relationships (subClassOf axioms) of Chianti (wine).
 How might these frustrate attempts to classify wines using the pattern you just used to define Chardonay wine?
 * Add a term for [Rosé wine](https://en.wikipedia.org/wiki/Ros%C3%A9) or [orange wine](https://en.wikipedia.org/wiki/Orange_wine) and some terms for specific wines that will be auto-classified under it.